MetLife, Inc. (MET): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

 1915 Became a mutual life insurance company.
-Policyholders had ownership rights and shared in the company's profits.
+Policyholders gained ownership rights and shared in profits, aligning the company's interests with its customers for 85 years.

-To gain more insights into the company's guiding principles, explore: Mission Statement, Vision, & Core Values of MetLife, Inc. (MET).
+You can see the company's core values driving these decisions in their formal statements.
+Mission Statement, Vision, & Core Values of MetLife, Inc. (MET).

 MetLife, Inc. (MET) Ownership Structure